oracle-livelabs/oci/oci-vision-defect-detection/label-data/label-data.md

 ## Introduction

-In this lab, you will focus on labeling pictures of stacked pipes using OCI Data Labeling, so that your own custom OCI Vision model can be later created and trained.
+In this lab, you will focus on labeling pictures of utility poles with rust using OCI Data Labeling.
+The OCI Vision service will later use these images to train a custom OCI Vision model.

 Estimated Time: 20 minutes